 Michael Richardson-Borne: When you applaud a commitment to words and deeds, at this juncture, looking at the internal state of development of the world, what should this tell you?
 It tells me that you are either ignorant of, or comfortable with, taking action before you truly know how to be.
 It tells me you are either consciously or unconsciously aligned with the global culture of separation – able to encourage the religion of autonomous activity while your being is still hooked to the illusion of a separate self.
 This attachment to being separate is obscuring your vision and judgment to the point where you think you are a proponent of peace when, in reality, you are an activist for the continuation of humanity’s division from itself.

 For instance, take your statement about deployed U.S. troops.
 These troops are not protecting peace and defending freedom as you claim.
 They are pawns participating in, and protecting, a system built on the assumption of a separate self.
 They are uniform and uniformed symbols of a legacy that was dead before it started.
 Trained to other an enemy, to root into a separate self that accepts the label “American,” and to defend a separative idea with their very lives, they represent the needs of a population who has sadly forgotten who they are.
-True peace and freedom does not need to be defended, held together by force, or fought for to achieve.
-Authentic peace and freedom has always been the case.
+True peace and freedom do not need to be defended, held together by force, or fought for to achieve.
+Authentic peace and freedom have always been the case.
 If NATO can remember this and anchor into the deepest of these waters, the incite gleaned will straighten out any confusion about the world as filtered through the separate self.
 War never results in peace.
 Only knowing the self results in peace and from this knowing arises the potential for the peace and freedom that will, one day, transform NATO into a mature version of itself.

 To protect peace and defend freedom, you must first be able to see peace and freedom.
 You must be able to understand the premise that a world that is not killing one another can still be dead and dying on the inside.
 Non-separation must become the fabric of society where it makes a priority of teaching people how to take the life of the separate self rather than a perceived other.